The first one through the fifth will shock you!

 3 – Fertilizer overuse/underuse is not a problem.
 Sure it is.
 Depending on the location, culture and adoption of modern technology, fertilizer is often both overused and underused.
 Farmers broadcast urea on rice fields instead of using fertilizer deep placement, increasing use by up to 40 percent.
 Other times, farmers can’t afford enough fertilizers or don’t believe they work, so they use very little.

 5 – Fertilizer is easily accessible.
 Seventy-five percent of the world’s poorest people are farmers, living on less than $1.50/day.
 A 50-kg bag of fertilizer can be quite expensive when a person has such little income.
 In developed nations, banks give farmers loans that can be paid back after harvest.
-In poorer nations though, many banks are unwilling or unable to loan money to smallholder farmers, who otherwise cannot pay to feed their families, much less their plants and soils.
+However, in underdeveloped nations many banks are unwilling or unable to loan money to smallholder farmers, who otherwise cannot pay to feed their families, much less their plants and soils.
 In addition, the logistics of shipping to rural farms in developing nations complicate things further.

 Can you think of more #FertilizerMisconceptions?
 Tweet us @IFDCglobal!